terragraph/terragraph-planner/docs/runbook/Quick_Start.md

 ### Optimization Plan and End-to-End Plan

-An Optimization Plan runs optimization algorithms on the an input candidate network, while an End-to-End Plan has both the LOS part and the optimization part.
+An Optimization Plan optimizes the input candidate network.
+An End-to-End Plan runs both the LOS analysis and the network optimization.

-To run a Optimization Plan or End-to-End Plan with the config file:
+To run an Optimization Plan or End-to-End Plan with a configuration file:
 ```python
 from terragraph_plannner import optimize_and_report_topology_with_config_file

 optimize_and_report_topology_with_config_file(config_file_path)
 ```

-The function will run an Optimization Plan or an End-to-End plan based on the config.
-If the candidate topology file is provided, only the optimization step will be run.
-If the candidate topology file is missing and LOS config is provided, the End-to-End plan will run with the LOS step that generates the candidate topology.
+The configuration file will control which plan type is run.
+If the candidate topology file is provided, only the Optimization Plan will be run.
+If the candidate topology file is not provided, the End-to-End Plan will run.

-To customized your plan, please refer to [template.yaml](https://github.com/terragraph/terragraph-planner/blob/main/terragraph_planner/data/template.yaml) to set up your own parameters.